 5. Take Time Out For Real Life

 It is way too common for people to flood themselves with caffeine and junk food to save time.
 This does not aid in productivity and probably makes things worse.
-Drinking caffeine may help in the moment, but it sure doesn’t last long.
+Drinking caffeine may help at the moment, but it sure doesn’t last long.
 And all those quick meals are no better.

-Food has a direct impact on cognitive performance, fruits and vegetables are brain food.
+Food has a direct impact on cognitive performance; fruits and vegetables are brain food.
 As with any other investment, you get back what you put in.

 Though it may take more time, eating foods known to be healthier will have an amazing impact on productivity in both the short and long term.
-You will also save a lot of money by not getting the quick snacks and lunches in the middle of the day.
-Best bet is to have healthy snacks at the office and start a good habit.
+You will also save a lot of money by not getting quick snacks and lunches in the middle of the day.
+The best bet is to have healthy snacks at the office and start a good habit.

 6. Get Extra Sleep

-It may seem lazy and counter intuitive, but taking breaks and getting rest is a must when it comes to being productive.
+It may seem lazy and counterintuitive, but taking breaks and getting rest is a must when it comes to being productive.
 True, by staying up and pressing out more and more, you may increase quantity, but not the quality of the work.
-The long term prognosis isn’t good when you short change your health.
+The long-term prognosis isn’t good when you short-change your health.

 A fresh mind goes a long way toward creating a satisfied customer.
-If you’re brain dead it will show in your work.
-Get rest, whether it means going to bed early at night, or taking a nap in the middle of the day.
+If you’re brain-dead, it will show in your work.
+Get rest, whether it means going to bed early at night or taking a nap in the middle of the day.

-You know that go-getter attitude the boss has on a Monday morning?
+Do you know that go-getter attitude the boss has on a Monday morning?
 Harness that spirit as much as possible by being ready for all the mental challenges.